Vadworks/angular-webpack-lazyload-less/README.md

 [![Dependency Status](https://david-dm.org/preboot/angular-webpack/status.svg)](https://david-dm.org/preboot/angular-webpack#info=dependencies) [![devDependency Status](https://david-dm.org/preboot/angular-webpack/dev-status.svg)](https://david-dm.org/preboot/angular-webpack#info=devDependencies)

+* Hybrid of voidberg/webpack-angularjs-lazyload and preboot/angular-webpack with less added

 A complete, yet simple, starter for Angular using Webpack.

 This workflow serves as a starting point for building Angular 1.x applications using Webpack.
 Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.